 I was recently contacted by a former trainee at the hospital:

 Two residents of Severalls of where patients fell in love.
-Doctors at the hospital decided that it was two risky to allow the couple of have a baby as it would probably be born “mad”.
-The response was for the medical staff to subject the lady to a hysterectomy to prevent her having a child.
+Doctors at the hospital decided that it was too risky to allow a couple to have a baby as it would probably be born “mad”.
+The response was for the medical staff to subject the lady to a hysterectomy to prevent her from having a child.
 This wasn’t an uncommon practice at the time.
 My own aunt, who was blind from the age of three, was told by her family around 1940 that she was only allowed to marry her husband if she agreed to have a hysterectomy as her family decided that it would be unsafe for her to have children.

 Another story she told me was of a lady we will call Liz.
 Liz suffered from tics, the kind we associate now with Tourettes Syndrome.
 Liz would make a clicking noise with her tongue against the roof of her mouth and this would become more frequent when she was scared or stressed.
 The health service’s way of dealing with this was to cut off her tongue to stop her making the noise.
 This sort of ‘treatment’ seems almost impossible now yet was occurring just 70 years ago.

-My great grandmother – Marjorie Hicks – was a nurse and occasionally worked at Severalls.
+My great-grandmother – Marjorie Hicks – was a nurse and occasionally worked at Severalls.
 She would tell stories of staff washing patients was carried out by lining them up, naked, and hosing them down.
-I’ve never been able to find out whether this was with warm or cold water but I presume that it was cold given the lack of heating facilities at Severalls (the hospital didn’t have full central hearing until 1973).
+I’ve never been able to find out whether this was with warm or cold water but I presume that it was cold given the lack of heating facilities at Severalls (the hospital didn’t have central heating until 1973).

-My Grandmother would also tells a story about staff having cockroach races when on the night-shift to kill time.
-Apparently the place was riddle with them in the 50s and 60s.
+My Grandmother also told a story about staff having cockroach races when on the night-shift to kill time.
+Apparently, the place was riddled with them in the 50s and 60s.

 Things did improve within time